When Britney Spears’s Conservatorship Ended, Concern for Her Did Not

 Why This Matters

-Britney Spears's recent arrest on suspicion of driving under the influence has sparked renewed concern for her well-being, highlighting the complexities of her life after the end of her highly publicized conservatorship.
+Britney Spears's arrest on suspicion of driving under the influence has raised concerns about her well-being, despite her regaining control of her life and finances after her conservatorship ended in 2021.

 Coverage Snapshot